 June 30, 2020

-In one of our last blogs we talked about the different effects of hash and weed.
+In one of our blogs we talked about the different effects of hash and weed.
 But how is hash actually made?
-Read it in our latest blog!
+You can read it here!

 The word hashish comes from the Arabic word hashsha, meaning grass, hay, dry herb and “it got dry”.
 Almost all the hash in Dutch coffee shops is imported from outside Europe, mainly from Morocco, the world’s largest hash producer.